Cryotheus/pyrition_2/README.md

-# pyrition_2
+# Pyrition
 Administration mod for Garry's Mod.
+Rewrite of the shared rewrite, so technically version 3.X not 2.X.